guettli/python-custom-strings/README.md

 # What is inside curly braces?

-In above example we just use a variable name.
+In the above example, we just use a variable name.
 But having more is better.

 Custom strings are meant for developers, so arbitrary code execution is fine.